hackerthon2019/redis-ha/README.md

 Connecting an application to a Sentinel-managed Redis deployment is usually done with a Sentinel-aware Redis client.
 While most Redis clients do support Sentinel, the application needs to call a specialized connection management interface of the client to use it.
 When one wishes To migrate to a Sentinel-enabled Redis deployment, she/he must modify the application to use Sentinel-based connection management.
 Moreover, when the application uses a Redis client that does not provide support for Sentinel, the migration becomes that much more complex It also requires replacing the entire client library.

-Some of the existing redis deployment solutions in the kubernetes community, such as [redis-ha] (<https://github.com/helm/charts/tree/master/stable/redis-ha>), are basically similar to the above architecture, so the same problem exists.
+Some of the existing redis deployment solutions in the kubernetes community, such as [redis-ha](<https://github.com/helm/charts/tree/master/stable/redis-ha>), are basically similar to the above architecture, so the same problem exists.

 # Solutions

-In order to solve the above problem, we use Redis officially [sentinel_tunnel] (<https://github.com/RedisLabs/sentinel_tunnel>) as Redis's smart proxy to shield the underlying Redis cluster status details and let the client connect the data node directly using the normal Redis protocol. the architecture diagram is as follows:
+In order to solve the above problem, we use Redis officially [sentinel_tunnel](<https://github.com/RedisLabs/sentinel_tunnel>) as Redis's smart proxy to shield the underlying Redis cluster status details and let the client connect the data node directly using the normal Redis protocol. the architecture diagram is as follows:

 ```
 +-------------------------------------------+                                                           _,-'*'-,_